What to See and Do in Uganda – Africa’s most Bio-Diverse Country

 If the Shoebill Stork is the Bird that you would like to see on Safari with us, we will make sure that you do.

-The Shoebill Storks can be found in Mabamba and Lugogo Swamps, along the River Nile.
-Along Lake Georg in Queen Elizabeth Park to name a few places.
+The Shoebill Storks can be found in Mabamba Swamp and Lugogo Swamp inside of Ziwa Rhino Sanctuary, on the River Nile in Murchison Falls Park.
+Along Lake George in Queen Elizabeth Park and the Semliki Wildlife Reserve to name a few places.

 The Prehistoric Shoebill Stork – one of the Top Things to do and see in Uganda.